JackCA/hypem/README.md

 ******

 ### Track ###
-All Playlist objects have a `tracks` attribute containing an array of `Hypem::Track`s.
+All Playlist objects have a `tracks` attribute containing an array of `Hypem::Track`'s.
 A sample object inspect is as follows:

       #<Hypem::Track
         artist="Hot Chip"